StackVista/stackstate-docs/configure/health/debug-health-sync.md

 error message                                                                                   error occurrence count
 ----------------------------------------------------------------------------------------------  ------------------------
-Sub stream `substream with ID `subStreamId2`` not started when receiving snapshot stop                          6
+Substream `substream with ID `subStreamId2`` not started when receiving snapshot stop                          6
 ```
 {% endtab %}
 {% endtabs %}

-### Show sub stream status
+### Show substream status

-The sub stream status provides useful information to verify that check states sent to StackState from an external system could be bound and linked to existing topology elements.
+The substream status provides useful information to verify that StackState could bind check states sent from an external system to existing topology elements.
 This information is helpful to debug why a specific check isn't visible on the expected topology element.

 {% tabs %}
 {% tab title="CLI: sts" %}